Hankie-2/simbirsoft-competition/README.md

 - **MapStruct** - a code generator that simplifies the mapping of Java beans to each other, without requiring manual mapping code.
 - **Lombok** - a Java library that helps to reduce boilerplate code by providing annotations that generate getters, setters, constructors, and other code at compile time.

-# Installation
+# :wrench: Installation
 ## To run this application on your computer, you need to follow the following steps:
 1) Install Java and PostgreSQL on your computer if they are not already installed.
 2) Clone the repository on your computer.
 3) Create a PostgreSQL database and configure its settings in the **application.properties** file.
 4) Run the application using Maven with the mvn _spring-boot:run_ command.

-# Usage
+# :recycle: Usage
-## After launching the application, you can use any tool to work with the API, such as Postman or cURL.
+After launching the application, you can use any tool to work with the API, such as Postman or cURL.
-## The API is available at http://localhost:8080/*
+The API is available at http://localhost:8080/*

-# Contribution
+# :grey_question: Contribution
-## If you have any ideas or fixes for this application, please create a Pull Request or Issue in this repository.
+If you have any ideas or fixes for this application, please create a Pull Request or Issue in this repository.